ioggstream/python-course/sparql-101/01-knowledge.md

 """
 ```

-#### Exercise: parse the sentences using rdflib and answer the following questions
+💪: parse the sentences using rdflib and answer the following questions

 - how many sentences are there?
 - how many subjects are there?